 Something actually did get lost in pipe organs.
 Pipe organs are not velocity-sensitive in the traditional sense: the speed of a key press is not going to affect the loudness of the produced tone.
 Yet, a performer at the pipe organ can shape the attack of the note according to the temporal evolution of the key position during the key onset.
 Or at least, they can do this on organs with a tracker action.
 By slowly depressing the key, they can let the air flow into the pipe gradually, so that the sound builds up slowly, while pressing the key in a single, quick motion provides a sharper attack.
 Such organ actions are progressively being abandoned in favour of cheaper and more flexible electro-pneumatic actions, which do not allow this degree of control, to the discontent of performers.
 Again, the subtle control does not allow the performer to change the loudness of the sound, but it positively affects the phrasing and the texture of the work.
 A small, almost unperceivable phenomenon on its own, which has a great influence on the overall result.

-At the Augmented Instruments Lab, PhD student Giulio Moro is looking into the effect of the touch on the Hammond organ.
+I have looked into the effect of the touch on the Hammond organ.
 An iconic instruments of the 20th century, dragged from the churches to the jazz clubs at first, and to rock arenas later on, weighing in at over 100kg, the Hammond is a hard-wood cabinet filled with vacuum tubes and a spinning engine, which all add up contribute to its unique sound.
 Its keyboard action is such that, for each key press, nine switches, each carrying one of the harmonics of the note, are closed at different points in the key travel.
 This action allows to obtain partial pitch-less key presses, for percussive effects, and also to gradually fade in harmonics, one at a time.
 Another consequence of the action is that each note on the Hammond organ is preceded and followed by transients, associated with the closing of these contacts: the “key-click”.
 Despite not being an intentional design feature in the mind of Mr Hammond, the key-click is one of the key signature sound features of the Hammond.
 We use Bela as a data-acquisition device on a 1967 C-3 Hammond organ, to sense continuous position of the key and the state of the bouncing contacts, as they close during a note onset.
 It turns out that the performer can shape the key-click with different touch gestures, again quite a subtle effect, which may have implications on the overall result in a musical context.